Currencies of Puerto Rico: Reemergence of paper money

-In 1868, the Central Republican Board of Cuba and Puerto Rico was founded.
+In 1868, the Central Republican Board of Cuba and Puerto Rico (CRBCPR) was founded.
 The group organized expeditions to Cuba, offering supplies to movements that supported the independence of Puerto Rico and Cuba.
-Founded by José Francisco Basora, a Puerto Rican revolutionary and friend of Ramón Emeterio Betances, the group had connections within the wealthy sugar industry in the larger antille.
+Founded by José Francisco Basora, a Puerto Rican revolutionary and friend of Ramón Emeterio Betances, the group had connections within the wealthy sugar industry in the larger Antille.
 Bonds for quantities of 100, 500 and 1,000 pesos were printed between June 1 and November 1, 1869, in order to cover the expenses of the two planned revolutions.
 On August 17, 1869, the board issued notes in denominations of 1, 5, 10 and 20 pesos, these were produced to establish an affordable alternative to the bonds.
 All of these issues circulated throughout North and South America as well as the Caribbean.
 Although they were widespread in the Spanish processions, their use was kept clandestine to avoid imprisonment by the royal authorities.
+These notes were classified by color for denomination, being beige (1 peso), blue (5 pesos), green (10 pesos) and red (20 pesos).
 However, none of them was redeemed due to the failure of the Ten Years' War and Little War in Cuba.

-On December 17, 1866, Maria Christina of Austria signed a decree which authorized the auctioning of a railroad in Puerto Rico.
+On December 17, 1866, Maria Christina of Austria signed a Royal Decree which authorized the auctioning of a railroad in Puerto Rico.
 In 1888, Ivo Bosch y Puig, an engineer from Catalonia, received the concession to put the project in march.
 In Madrid, Bosch y Puig established the Compañía de los Ferrocarriles de Puerto Rico (lit.
 "Puerto Rico Railroad Company").
-During this decade, Charles Skipper and East produced 5-peso banknotes in England, which were circulated after receiving the signatures of Bosch y Puig and an unidentified associate.
+During this decade, Charles Skipper and East produced beige and blue 5-peso banknotes in England, which were circulated after receiving the signatures of Bosch y Puig and an unidentified associate.
+They were in use between 1880-1890, it is now assumed that these were used to pay employees.